This padded laptop case pattern has a handy internal pocket to store your lead and will protect your laptop whilst you are on the go.

 Seam Allowance – quarter an inch

-Notes – Top stitching is optional; it is quite tricky on the second side so if you are a bag making beginner you may want to skip that step.
+Notes – Top stitching the zip on the padded laptop case is optional; it is quite tricky on the second side so if you are a bag making beginner you may want to skip that step.
 The internal pocket is also optional, I added it to store the lead for my laptop.

 Cut 2 pieces 2.5 inches larger than your laptop.